lupyuen/lupyuen.github.io/src/quickjs.md

 [(How to build __QuickJS for NuttX__)](https://lupyuen.github.io/articles/quickjs#appendix-build-quickjs-for-nuttx)

-_That's plenty of patching.
+_That's plenty of stubbing.
 Will it break QuickJS?_

 Thankfully we have __Automated Testing__ with an Expect Script (pic above): [qemu.exp](https://github.com/lupyuen/quickjs-nuttx/blob/master/nuttx/qemu.exp)